Generative modeling through internal high-dimensional chaotic activity: Conclusions

 \section{Conclusions}

 In this work, we investigated the possibility of using high-dimensional chaotic activity to train recurrent dynamical systems as generative models.
 The resulting models are autonomous, i.e. they do not require an external noise injection.
-Furthermore, the learning rules are essentially Hebbian, so this perspective could be an interesting starting point towards more biologically plausible generative models.
+Furthermore, the learning rules are essentially Hebbian, i.e. they depend on the correlation between pre- and post-connecting neurons.
+Thus the proposed generative models could be an interesting starting point towards more biologically plausible generative models.

 Our implementation uses vanilla learning rules that are most likely sub-optimal.
 It would be interesting to see if modifying the learning rules with standard tricks like regularization, momentum or centering of gradients \cite{montavon_practical_2012, melchior_how_2016} would improve the quality of the generated samples.
 Another interesting perspective would be to modify the learning rule by applying a non-linear function to the Hebbian terms, as was done in Dense Associative Memory networks \cite{krotov2020large}, to see if this would improve the memory capacity and thus the expressivity of the generative model.